 - 3 cups Rapadura (reduce to lessen the sweetness – I have gotten this down to 2 cups and think I can still reduce more, they’re plenty sweet)

 - 1 cup pure water

 - 3/4 cup carob powder or 1/2 cup cocoa powder

 - 2 teaspoons vanilla extract

 Place pot on a burner over medium heat.
 Bring to a boil and let boil for 2 minutes, whisking the entire time to prevent burning and to ensure the coconut oil melts and mixes in well.
 Remove from heat and add:

-- 6 to 7 cups soaked, then dehydrated rolled oats* (use certified gluten-free oats for gluten-free cookies)
+- 6 to 7 cups pre-soaked, dehydrated organic rolled oats (start with 10 cups, see * below; use certified gluten-free oats for gluten-free cookies)

 - 1 cup unsweetened, shredded coconut (optional)